The Story of BLLIS

 My surface intention was to cover ugly plywood.
 My deeper intention was to change the direction I was heading in life—to figure out a path with more balance, more support, more alignment with me.

-I painted myself into a corner almost literally to see how I’d get out - having a gut feeling the essence of who I am would figure it out.
+I painted myself into a corner almost literally to see how I’d get out - having a gut feeling my creative spirit would kick in and figure it out.
+And I sorely needed my creativity to surface again.

 That’s when the “aha” came: spaces need life to feel good.
 Not just aesthetics.
 Not just function.
 Life.